-Single Family
+Single Femily

 FUTURE DEVELOPMENT . . .
+As of May 4, 2025, the District contained 7.017 acres intended for right-of-way for East Santa Rita Boulevard.
 The initiation of any new development beyond that described in this Official Statement will be dependent on several factors including, to a great extent, the general and other economic conditions that would affect any party's ability to sell lots and/or other property and of any homebuilder to sell completed homes as described in this Official Statement under the caption "RISK FACTORS."
 If the undeveloped portion of the District is eventually developed, additions to the District's water, wastewater, and drainage systems required to service such undeveloped acreage may be financed by future issues, if any, of the District's bonds and developer contributions, if any, as required by the TCEQ.
-The District's Engineer estimates that the \$121,565,000 remaining principal amount of voted water, wastewater, and drainage bonds which are authorized to be issued should be sufficient to reimburse the Developers for the existing utility facilities and provide utility service to remaining undeveloped but potentially developable acreage within the District.
+The District's Engineer estimates that the \$115,145,000 remaining principal amount of voted water, wastewater, and drainage bonds which are authorized to be issued should be sufficient to reimburse the Developer for the existing utility facilities and provide utility service to remaining undeveloped but potentially developable acreage within the District.
 See "THE BONDS - Issuance of Additional Debt."
-The Developers are under no obligation to complete any development, if begun, and may modify or discontinue development plans in its sole discretion.
+The Developer is under no obligation to complete any development, if begun, and may modify or discontinue development plans in its sole discretion.
 Accordingly, the District makes no representation that future development will occur.